rockymadden/stringmetric/readme.md

 	* _API_: org.hashtree.stringmetric.phonetic.SoundexMetric
 	* _CLI_: soundexMetric

-All phonetic string metrics have a stand alone algorithm counter part.
-They provide a means to extract the phonetic representation of the argument passed, rather than determining if two arguments sound the same phonetically.
+All phonetic string metrics have a standalone algorithm counterpart.
+They provide a means to determine the phonetic representation of the argument passed, rather than evaluating if two arguments sound the same phonetically.

 * __Metaphone__
 	* _API_: org.hashtree.stringmetric.phonetic.MetaphoneAlgorithm